There's a lot to like about the summer. From barbecues to pool parties to summer concerts, this time of year can certainly be a blast.

 A good flea comb will help you accomplish this, and it will even help pull any fleas present from your dog’s fur.
 Be sure to pay special attention to your dog’s abdomen and the creases under his legs, as fleas often frequent these areas.
 If possible, try to inspect your dog while he’s on a white floor or sheet.
 This will make any fleas present easier to see as they fall off.
 In most cases, a weekly flea inspection should suffice.

-We’ll discuss each of the primary types of flea prevention product below and recommend the best options for you and your pet.
+We’ll discuss each of the primary types of flea treatment and prevention products below and recommend the best flea treatment options for you and your pet.

 Some flea shampoos use S-Methoprene or other growth regulators to kill fleas, while others use pyrethrins in conjunction with synergists, such as Piperonyl Butoxide, which help make pyrethrins more effective.
 Some even use more than one flea-killing chemical.
 Other flea shampoos use sulfurated lime to kill fleas.